 Well, now there is another survey that proves all this.
 38.4% of online shoppers in the USA are under the age of 35.
 Only 14.4% of the people shopping online in the USA are 65 and above.

-WooCommerce and Shopify are the most used eCommerce platforms
+Shopify is the most used ecommerce platform

-Read more on Shopify vs WooCommerce to help you make up your mind
+Read more about Shopify vs WooCommerce

 Online stores that have at least one social media channel have an average of 32% more sales